lockwood-ethan/Android-Vacation-Planner-App/README.md

 - You can create a new vacation by filling out all the available fields on this page
 - Press the Enter Start/End Date buttons to select a date from the calendar
 - Dates are auto-formatted
-- The Start Date must be before the End Date or you will receive an error when trying to save
+- The Start Date must be before the End Date, or you will receive an error when trying to save
 - Press the menu button in the top right and select Save Vacation
 - You will be navigated back to the Vacation List page